 26: TO NOTE AND RECEIVE COMMENTS ON ITEMS DEALT WITH BY EMAIL SINCE LAST MEETING

 JB raised the issue of a consultation on Wokingham BC’s first Greenway.
 RW informed members that a consultation had gone out on the website about California Way, which had attracted over 100 responses, partly because it was being used as an alternative route to school.
 This had prompted local reaction because it was not the agreed safe route.
 Horse riders had also been vocal in their response, calling for another link to be created.
-Tensions were arising because many varied users wished to use the route
+Tensions were arising because many varied users wished to use the route.

 27: NATIONAL CONFERENCE – BIRMINGHAM